Updated February 15, 2021.

 Aside from specific drills, tee work is probably the best thing you can do to improve your hitting.
 It improves hand/eye coordination and creates a controlled situation from which to swing at the ball which allows you to focus entirely on the little details of your form and technique.
 Move the tee around to various positions around home plate to simulate inside pitches, outside pitches, and so on.
 Adjust the tee height to work on pitches at various heights in the strike zone.
 Most importantly, make repetitive good strong swings with solid ball contact.

 Committing even 10-15 minutes several times a week to these few simple but effective drills can help you improve your game, both mentally and physically.
-You’ll be ready to step up to the plate and avoid a slow start to the season when you take advantage of the offseason.
-When it’s time to get geared up for baseball and softball season head over to 3N2 for all of your apparel and gear.
-Our performance and quality are second to none and you deserve great gear as you head into your best season yet!
+You’ll be ready to step up to the plate when you spend extra time on your hitting practice.
+When you’re ready to get geared up for baseball and softball season head over to 3N2 for all of your apparel and gear.
+Our performance and quality are second to none.
+You deserve great gear as you head into your best season yet!